 In particular, .VHD and .WIM files must not contain spaces.

-Once you have it booting correctly, you can change the filename. e.g. start with 'Win10_x64_Eng.iso' and once it is working correctly, rename it as 'Windows 10 64-bit English.iso' or you can add a .txt file to display the menu entry with special characters and spaces.
+Once you have it booting correctly, you can change the filename.
+For example, start with a name of 'Win10_x64_Eng.iso' and once it is working correctly, rename it as 'Windows 10 64-bit English.iso' or you can add a .txt file to display the menu entry with special characters and spaces.

 4. After all files have been copied over, run \MAKE_THIS_DRIVE_CONTIGUOUS.cmd from the E2B drive to run WinContig.exe.

 XBOOT (sadly no longer supported), Sardu, YUMI/PendriveLinux and other utilities are very good at what they do, but often you find that they don't work with a few of your ISOs, or they don't work with the latest version of a particular ISO and you have to wait for them to be updated.
-Many utilities do not support multiple UEFI-booting.
+Many utilities do not support multiple UEFI-booting and very few, if any, support secure UEFI-booting.
 You can also find it difficult to manually add the ones that don't work and it is often not easy to know how to modify the menus.
 You also have to re-run the utility each time you make a change, or you have to download a new version of the utility and completely re-make the USB stick again, just to add or remove one ISO.

 E2B works best on a 'Removable' type of USB Flash drive (e.g. a large and fast USB drive such as the Sandisk Extreme Cruzer USB 3.0).
 However, you can also use an external USB HDD or SSD drive.